Stefan Medina: 2014–15: Debut season and struggles

-Pachuca
+2016–17: Loan to Pachuca

 On 28 November 2015, Rayados de Monterrey announced that Medina had been transferred to Pachuca on a season-long deal, in exchange for Miguel Ángel Herrera.
 He made his debut for Pachuca on 9 January 2016 playing 90 minutes in a draw against Club Tijuana.

 He won the league title in May 2016 after Pachuca defeated his former club Monterrey 2–1 on aggregate, he was a starter throughout the entire season and was regularly deployed as a right-back, his loan was extended for the entire 2016-17 season during which he won the 2016-17 CONCACAF Champions League in April 2017 against Tigres UANL, playing as a substitute in both games at the Finals.

-Return to Monterrey
+2017–18: Return to Monterrey and Copa MX title

 On June 7, 2017, it was announced that his loan with Pachuca was terminated and he returned to Monterrey, with Cesar Montes, Nicolas Sanchez and Jose Maria Basanta all part of the center back position he was positioned in the right–back role.

 He was an integral part of the team as the starting right–back as they reached the finals of the Apertura 2017 league tournament losing to cross–town rivals Tigres UANL, and winning the Apertura 2017 cup against former team Pachuca.

+2019–20: Top performances

 In 2019 with the arrival of Miguel Layún he was again moved to the centre-back position and excelled at the role, playing a vital role in the 2019 CONCACAF Champions League title win against Tigres UANL.